linked in pixel Is it Normal for My Penis to Shrink? | To Your Health by Ochsner

 However, penis shrinkage is a common issue men experience, especially as they age.
 Read on for six reasons you may experience penis shrinkage.

-But first, let’s start with a question we often hear: “Do I have an average-sized penis?”
+Before discussing shrinkage, let’s start with a question we often hear: “Do I have an average-sized penis?”
 Of course, everyone is different, and it is normal to fall outside of these ranges, but research from BJU International, one of the world's leading urology journals, found average penis size falls within the following ranges:

 • The average length of a flaccid penis: about 3.6 inches